Individual suporters of our consensus statement

 By May's blood test my Hba1c had dropped to 41mmol/l which is classed as normal and I had lost 3 stone, a welcome side effect to the low carb way of eating.
 By July I had reached my weight goal and had lost 50lbs.
 My next review in November 18 my hba1c was 39 and I was maintaining my ideal weight.
 My nurse said I was officially classed as being in remission.
 I have maintained my weight easily now for over 18 months and my latest hba1c in November 19 was 36.

 I am now working closely with 5 GP surgeries locally helping other diabetics and people who might want to lose weight.
-My surgery have been ultra supportive asn they can see the benefits and as such helped me to produce a 4 page leaflet to give to any patients interested in learning more about controlling blood sugars which can lead to reducing and even coming off medication.
+My surgery has been ultra supportive as they can see the benefits and as such helped me to produce a 4-page leaflet to give to any patients interested in learning more about controlling blood sugars which can lead to reducing and even coming off medication.

 8 December 2017 HbA1c 62